wzthu/NeuronMotif/README.md

 This repository implements the NeuronMotif algorithm in ["NeuronMotif: Deciphering cis-regulatory codes by layerwise de-mixing of deep neural networks"](https://www.biorxiv.org/content/10.1101/2021.02.10.430606v1) by Zheng Wei et al.

 This repository includes the code for generating the result in the paper.
+We also provide the instructions for users to apply NeuronMotif to their own model in this repository.

 Feel free to contact Zheng Wei for any issues or difficulties:
 + Email: weiz(at)tsinghua.edu.cn